RayVentura/ShortGPT/README.md

 For setup refer to the main [repo](https://docs.shortgpt.ai/docs/how-to-install) and installation [guide](https://docs.shortgpt.ai/docs/how-to-install)
 ### Update
-- includes youtube_api.py without rate time throtteling or oauth authentication errors (done)
+- includes youtube_api.py without rate time throtteling or oauth authentication errors (we gather streamable with pytube to avoid bans)
 - works out of the box without google's YouTube v3 and credentials
 - not rate limited like pexels API